Giacomobo27/Emily/README.md

 By following these steps, you provide the scraper with the necessary session information to mimic a legitimate browser request, increasing the chances of a successful data fetch.

-**Example:**
--   **Input:** Image of various white wines, preference for "Cheap, White, Casual Chilling, Fruity."
--   **Process:** Emily identifies wines, uses RAG to add details (e.g., ABV for Viña Sol from catalog), then uses web search for a Vivino score for Viña Sol.
--   **Output (Emy):** "Bonjour!
-For your casual evening, the Viña Sol Sauvignon Blanc is a charming choice under €10!
-It's dry and fruity with lovely citrus notes, perfect for relaxing.
-Users on Vivino give it a solid 3.5/5.
-Santé!"

 ## Limitations